Who knew that the best way to help ward off arthritis winter blues is to make like a Scandinavian?

 We’re talking rugs, throws, blankets, bedspreads (no we don’t know the difference between a throw and a blanket either).
 Go in a Nordic home and there won’t be one throw hanging about on the sofa when ten can do – that’s one for knees, shoulders, sitting on, sharing with the dog, throwing at visitors, etc.

 By the way, don’t save throws for sofas – use them on knees at the dinner table too, or while sitting at a desk.
-Pictured here is a beautiful throw from The Nordic House .
-Ikea and Dunelm Mill have a good range too.
+The Nordic House does lovely throws, including this quite pricey alpaca throw.
+Ikea and Dunelm Mill have a good range of cheaper alternatives, too.

 It doesn’t stop at throws, though.
 Rugs will be layered over other rugs, over wooden floorboards, to stop heat escaping.
 Doors will have curtains at them, and curtains will have linings.
 And the patterns are so vibrant you can’t help but feel warm and happy.
 Endorphins are great natural painkillers.